meh430/RedditWall/README.md

 An app that pulls images from a specified subreddit to set as device wallpaper
 - This app takes a query and uses Reddit's REST api to pull data in a JSON format
 - Parses the JSON data returned by the REST api and scrapes for image urls
-- Loads the image urls to be set as wallpapers.
+- Loads the image urls to be set as wallpapers

 ## Features
 - Loads images from a specified subreddit into a gridview user interface